kulagins/runtime-fork/readme.md

 To register a new workflow execution, the simulated runtime makes a single POST request to `/wf/new`.
-The request body contains information about the workflow structure and cluster resources.
+The request body contains information about the workflow and cluster.
 The response shall contain the id for the newly registered workflow as well as a complete schedule.

 The information about the workflow structure and cluster resources is transmitted as a single json of the following format: